IAmLokken/DeepDungeonOverlay/README.md

 # Scoring Details

-* The score will only be an estimate for a few reasons:
+The score estimate you see when you start a run proactively assumes a few things in order to keep the displayed score as accurate as possible:
+* You have max aetherpool (99/99).
+* You are max level (60/70).
+* You will successfully complete the current run to the next scorecard (30/100/200).

+Speed run bonus is credited at the start of a floorset and removed if the '30 minutes remaining' message is detected.

+Full points for floor reveal are credited at the start of a floor (if the 'assume full map clear' option is enabled).

+A point estimate depending on the dungeon/floorset is added per room revealed (if the 'assume full map clear' option is disabled) unless:
+* A Pomander of Sight is used.
+Full points are awarded.
+* Total number of revealed rooms equals the maximum possible rooms for the current dungeon/floorset.
+Full points are awarded.
+* Total number of revealed rooms is less than the minimum possible rooms for the current dungeon/floorset.
+No points are awarded.

-    * Magicite can kill monsters that are so far away that they were not loaded on the client and as a result no death message is received for them from the server.
+Magicite can kill monsters that are so far away from the player that they have not been loaded on their machine.
+This means when they die no death notification is sent.
+As a result the killcount will be innacurate.
-    * The client does not receive a discernable notification that the current floor's map has been fully revealed so the only way to know if a map is 100% revealed is if a Sight pomander is used.
-    * The overlay can discern when a room is revealed on the map so an average point value is added when a room is revealed.
-This value depends on the dungeon and is determined by the max number of rooms a floor can have (8 in PotD, 12 in HoH).

-* The score displayed assumes a successful completion of the current floorset.
-This is done because the point total jumps significantly retroactively upon set completion so much so that the estimate is practically useless until that happens.
-Including this from the start allows the estimate to reflect the runner's score as accurately as possible during the run and not just at the end of the floorset.

-* The score will display '414' if the run did not start on 1, 21 (HoH) or 51 (Potd).
+The score will display '414' if the run did not start on 1, 21 (HoH) or 51 (PotD).

 # In Development